massimoaria/bibliometrix/vignettes/bibliometrix-vignette.utf8.md

 ```

 *convert2df* creates a bibliographic data frame with cases corresponding to manuscripts and variables to Field Tag in the original export file.

+*convert2df* accepts two additional arguments: *dbsource* and *format*.

+The argument *dbsource* indicates from which database the collection has been downloaded.

+It can be:

+- "isi" (for Clarivate Analytics Web of Science database),

+- "scopus" (for SCOPUS database),

+- "pubmed" (for PubMed/Medline database),

+- "cochrane" (for Cochrane database of systematic reviews).

+The argument *format* indicates the file format of the imported collection.
+It can be "plaintext" or "bibtex" for WOS collection and mandatorily "bibtext" for SCOPUS collection.
+The argument is ignored if the collection comes from Pubmed or Cochrane.

 Each manuscript contains several elements, such as authors' names, title, keywords and other information.
 All these elements constitute the bibliographic attributes of a document, also called metadata.